digitalproteomes/NF-ConvertThermo/README.md

 ## Usage
 **IMPORTANT**
-The docker container this workflow depends on cannot be pushed to dockerhub due to licensing terms of DLLs it contains.
+The docker container this workflow depends on DLLS that cannot be pushed to dockerhub due to licensing terms.
 Please make sure to build a local copy of the container according to the instructions in [this](https://github.com/PedrioliLab/docker-readw) repository before attempting to run the workflow.

 The workflow takes two parameters: